-Quynn Red Mountain is the ordained Animist Minister for Earth Web Media’s “Web of Life Animist Church” .
-She is an OOlah (One Who Balances), a Spirit Bridge (shamanic*) practitioner and offers Pastoral Care to Earth honoring People in Tucson and around the world.
+Quynn Red Mountain (She/They) is a Pastoral Counselor and lead ordained Animist Minister for Earth Web Media’s “Web of Life Animist Church” .
+They are an OOlah (One Who Balances), a Spirit Bridge (shamanic*) practitioner for Earth honoring People.

 Bear claims her as their own and protects her work.

 Her work specifically speaks to those of “The Forgotten Peoples”, meaning those who’s ancestors have been made to forget their Animist/Earth honoring lineages, and that “forgetting” was passed on to us.
 Our generations are the “Remembering Peoples”.
 She considers this work to be inner justice healing work, which enhances and accelerates the desire for kindness and consideration for self and others.

 “Welcome to my corner of the world.
 Over 20 years ago, I was called to what I called at the time, the Shamanic Arts, in a profound and logically unexplainable way.
 Through my experiences and research I have been shown how to connect with my Guides and Guardians through Intuition, Creativity and the spirits of Nature.
 I seek to inspire others to learn how to reconnect for themselves so that they feel empowered to be their authentic Self and speak for the Earth and its creatures.
 The methods used are ancient and accessible to anyone.
 Full Circle Animism is for those who have made to forget their animist lineage.
 It is time to remember!”

 Quynn honors her Slavic, Gaelic and Nordic ancestors, as well as her original ancestors of west Africa (Mother Africa).
 She also honors her kin of the animal people of this beautiful Earth.